top of page

 I don't think my child will participate in the full session.

-Will I loose my money ?
+Will I lose my money ?

 No you won't lose your money. for younger children or children who might find it difficult to participate in the full session, the sessions can be split into smaller chunks and resumed on another day.
 This mean that the block of coaching will take more than 6 sessions depending on the child.